welchmatt/Neural-Network-Framework/README.md

 ```

 ### test_autoenc.f08
 Right now, this just has a sanity check for deconvolutional layers (convolutional layers with "full" padding).
-For now, creates an autoencoder-styled network:
+For now, it creates an autoencoder-styled network:
 ```
 ----------------------
  dimensions:               rows        cols    channels